ergo-services/ergo/README.md

 ### Development and debugging ###

-To enable Golang profiler just add `--tags debug` in your `go run` or `go build` (profiler runs at `http://localhost:9009/debug/pprof`).
+To enable Golang profiler just add `--tags pprof` in your `go run` or `go build` (profiler runs at `http://localhost:9009/debug/pprof`).

-With `--tags debug`, each actor goroutine is labeled with its PID and each meta process with its Alias for easy identification in pprof output:
+With `--tags pprof`, each actor goroutine is labeled with its PID and each meta process with its Alias for easy identification in pprof output:

 ```
 curl -s "http://localhost:9009/debug/pprof/goroutine?debug=1" | grep -B5 'labels:.*pid'